mitshell/CryptoMobile/README.md

 Most of the classes and methods have docstrings.
 Just read them to get information on how to use and call them.
 Warning: most of the C reference implementations are using global or static variables, which are making them not thread-safe.
-Using them through Python is OK thanks to the GIL, but beware in case you want to use them directly from C.
+Using them through Python is however OK thanks to the GIL, but beware in case you want to use them directly from C.

 ### CMAC mode of operation
 This is the CBC-MAC mode as defined by NIST.
 It works with any block cipher primitive,